Retailer Code of Practice compliance

 Ensuring compliance with retailers' codes of practice is key in winning new business and developing positive supply chain relationships.
-Failure to comply and breaches of these codes can result in substantial fines and loss of reputation.
+Failure to comply with, and any breaches of, these codes can result in substantial fines and loss of reputation.

-Coding, labelling and packaging verification is an area often covered by Codes of Practice to ensure food manufacturers have automated systems to prevent product recalls.
+Coding, labelling and packaging verification is an area often covered by Codes of Practice to ensure food manufacturers have the tools in place to prevent product recalls.

 Human error is one of the main reasons for product recalls related to label and date code errors.
-As a result, it is no surprise that retailers have requested that suppliers automate their production lines to minimise the risks of human error occurring.
+As a result, it’s no surprise that retailers have requested that suppliers automate their production lines to minimise the risks of human error occurring.

 Audit checks to ensure automation compliance